North Carolina Furniture Appraisal Photo Checklist

 Choose specialist review when the central question is maker, period, regional form, authenticity, provenance, restoration quality, or comparable-sale support.

-Use a hybrid path when a North Carolina appraiser can document physical condition locally while a furniture or decorative arts specialist supports attribution and market analysis.
+Use a hybrid path when a local appraiser can document physical condition while a furniture or decorative arts specialist supports attribution and market analysis.

 Document access constraints early, including stairs, elevators, gated storage, executor availability, insurer deadlines, attorney review, and CPA review timing.